dhankhar313/Coursera-Courses/Google-IT-Automation-with-Python-Specialization/README.md

 ## Google-IT-Automation-with-Python Specialization

-### This module contains the code snippets and files that will help you in completing the courses if you are stuck .
+### This module contains the code snippets and files that will help you in completing the courses.